 In order to be covered by Penn’s tuition benefit, the course must be a credit course and you cannot exceed two course units per term (and two over the entire Summer).
 Otherwise, you are limited in the type of courses you can take only by factors such as the time the course is offered, restrictions set by your course of study, or pre-requisites or limitations set by the school/center offering the course.

-If you’ve been accepted into a program and are ready to register for your courses, you can use the University’s student home page to review and register for courses, monitor your student billing account and skip to our section on "Using Your Tuition Benefit".
+If you’ve been accepted into a program and are ready to register for your courses, you can use Penn InTouch to review and register for courses, monitor your student billing account and skip to our section on "Using Your Tuition Benefit".

 If you don’t have an undergraduate degree, you can apply to one of Penn’s College of Liberal and Professional Studies Bachelor’s degree programs.
-Consult our “page” for information on the potential taxability of your benefits.
+Consult the "Using Your Tuition Benefit" page for additional information on how this process works.